vic-ma/howtodismantle.github.io/_posts/2024-08-06-I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.md

 ## The configuration

-The ET-2254 comes with a web interface that offers a huge variety of functions to configure the device in its behaviour and connections.
-In our case we only look at the main options to configure MQTT, get the input signal for a physical button and give an output singal to switch on a traffic light.
+The ET-2254 comes with a web interface that offers a wide variety of functions for configuring the device's behavior and connections.
+In our case, we're interested in doing three things:
+* Configure MQTT
+* Get the input signal for a physical button
+* Send an output signal to switch on a traffic light.

-The 16 pins can be used for both Input and Output.
-The first thing we do under the tab "I/O settings" is to define which pins are treated as input and which are treated as output.
-In our example we just do half half and define the pins D0 to D7 as output and the rest as input.
+First, we go to the **I/O Settings** tab.
+There, we define which pins are for input and which are for output.
+For our example, we'll use half-and-half.
+So, we define the pins D0 to D7 as output, and the rest as input.

 ![image](/assets/2024-08-06/020.png)